dotnet/docs-aspire/docs/database/azure-cosmos-db-entity-framework-component.md

     .WithReference(cosmosdbService);
 ```

 The <xref:Microsoft.Extensions.Hosting.AspireAzureCosmosDBExtensions.AddAzureCosmosDB%2A> method will read connection information from the AppHost's configuration under the `ConnectionStrings:cosmosdb` config key.
-The `WithReference` method passes that connection information into a connection string named `cosmosdb` in the `ExampleProject` project.
+The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method passes that connection information into a connection string named `cosmosdb` in the `ExampleProject` project.
 In the _Program.cs_ file of `cosmosdbService`, the connection can be consumed using:

 ```csharp
 builder.AddAzureCosmosDB("cosmosdb");